-Before the collapse of financial institutions starting in 1929, naive observers were optimistic on the basis of soaring stock prices.
-Even after the Black Tuesday stock market crash, most observers expected a normal depression and recovery.
-Instead, the system continued to deteriorate, bank failures wiped out savings, the gold standard was abandoned internationally, and the Great Depression ensued.
+Discerning whether an institution is near failure is a difficult epistemic problem.
+There are many outwardly visible pieces of institutions that do not reflect their actual health.
+Before the 1929 collapse of financial institutions, naive observers were optimistic on the basis of soaring stock prices.
+Even after the Black Tuesday stock market crash, most observers expected a normal recession and recovery.
+Instead, the system continued to deteriorate: bank failures wiped out savings, the gold standard was abandoned internationally, and the Great Depression ensued.

-Particularly in mature organizations, many automated systems handle tasks.
-Such systems can persist and even fulfill their function, while the institution as a whole is failing.The default is decay, maintenance of old abilities is difficult, and growth of new abilities is rare.
-One must look at what features of an institution indicate the current health of the core organization itself, while carefully distinguishing these from features reflective of past health and support from outside institutions.
+In many organizations, particularly mature ones, a significant portion of tasks are handled by automated systems.
+Such systems can persist, and even fulfill their function, while the core institution itself is failing.
+Decay is in fact the rule: the maintenance of old institutional abilities is difficult, and the growth of new ones is rare.
+Therefore, if one wants to determine whether an institution is failing, one must discover which features of an institution indicate the current health of the core organization itself, while carefully distinguishing these from features reflective of past health, or support from outside institutions.

-From these signs, it’s possible to discover whether an institution has the ability to face new threats or is merely trudging through a slow process of decay.
+From these signs, it’s possible to discover whether an institution has the ability to face new threats, or is merely trudging through a slow process of decay.
 If an institution is unable to adapt to meet new challenges, it will lose again and again.
-Enduring defeat can only last for so long, no matter how large or well established the retreating organization.
-Eventually the inability to win dooms all institutions.
+Enduring defeat can only last for so long, no matter how large or well-established the retreating organization.
+Eventually, the inability to win dooms all institutions.

 The DMV’s procedures are annoying, but they get the job done — millions of people have gotten driver’s licenses.
-However, proceduralization delivers very effective results at the cost of fragility.
+Proceduralization delivers very effective results at the cost of increased fragility.
 Human intelligence is a general process capable of solving problems.
 Applying your mind to any given task produces an approximate, context-appropriate solution.
 You can greatly improve this solution by adapting it more and more to the particular context in which it is used.

-To make matters worse, the institutional stasis established by bureaucratic incentive structures and lack of principled knowledge will decay slightly over time.
+Over time, this incentive structure will result in a bureaucracy with no remaining understanding of the principles which generated it.
+Once these mental models are gone, it becomes difficult to change the system or adapt the procedures to new contexts.
+To make matters worse, the institutional stasis established through fixed incentive structures and an absence of principled knowledge, inevitably decays over time.
 Systems of incentives often do not incentivize their own preservation.
-This fact results in a kind of erosion, as resources are extracted and minor things changed here and there at the expense of the institution’s functionality.
+Vladimir Lenin quipped that capitalists would sell the rope used to hang them, and he was correct that nothing within the capitalist system incentivized working against the revolution.
+That systems of incentives aren’t self-preserving results in a kind of erosion, as resources are extracted and minor things changed here and there at the expense of the institution’s functionality.

 This is the fundamental problem of bureaucracy: a system devoid of human judgement and oversight results in constant politicking, and constant politicking results in decay.
 This decay produces something worse than just an unadaptable system: an unadaptable system that fails to perform even its original limited function.

-Leaning on the Outside
+Leaning on the outside

-An interesting example might be the simple sign that a given institution appears to be keeping the lights on in the office.
-To do so requires members of the organization to work in a well-maintained building that is connected to a functioning power grid, while keeping up with payments for the service.
+An interesting example might be the simple observation that a given institution appears to be keeping the lights on in the office.
+To do so requires that the members of the organization work in a well-maintained building that is connected to a functioning power grid, while keeping up with their electricity bill payments.
 The building can be maintained by an appropriate service provider.

 That the provider is doing their job is a sign of the health of the provider, not the organization hiring them.
 That the power grid is functional also doesn’t reflect the health of the organization under consideration, unless it is the city or national government.
 That the payments are being made is in itself a weak or moderately strong sign depending on the size of the organization.
-Generally if it is a very large or established one, it is a weaker sign.
+Generally if the institution is a very large or established one, it is a weaker sign.
 When large entities go bankrupt, they keep the lights on until the end.

 Thinking about the example, you should generalize it to include all the relevant ways in which an institution relies on others to maintain its appearance.
 If it is using simple contracts to acquire visible resources (such as reliable lighting), do not consider these elements signs of competence beyond whatever competence is needed to acquire adequate funding.

-Official Trappings are Easy to Maintain
+Official trappings are easy to maintain

 When labor unions were established in the early 20th century, they organized striking workers to endure near-starvation levels of hardship and violent reprisals from factory owners, and eventually achieved a stable position.
 Now, unions maintain that position with bureaucratic and legalistic tactics, and strikes are resolved with contracts instead of truncheons and pipe bombs.